 - Small and larger volume production

 We take small and large quantity orders for custom cables – this allows you to test prototypes before ordering large batches.
-Our company delivers on clients’ requirements using either original or equivalent parts, as mentioned in the spec sheet.
 This way, you get excellent quality at affordable prices.

 Besides, we provide other types of specialty services.
-Our services include custom tooling capabilities for advanced molding requirements, as well as fully molded and locally built cables.
+Our services include custom tooling capabilities for advanced molding requirements and fully molded and locally built cables.